intelligems/django-mobile-app/README.md

 extend and keep working on it as a base for your new project.

 3rd-party apps it includes:
-- `django-storages`, to store files in AWS S3 (the most commonly used block storage)
+- `django-storages`, to store files in AWS S3 (the most commonly used object storage)
 - `django-allauth`, for social media authentication
 - `django-anymail[mailgun]`, to send transactional emails using Mailgun (first 10k messages/month are free)
 - `djangorestframework`, for the RESTful API